developer-zebra/developer-zebra-site/src/ehs/2-4/guide/about/index.md

 Administrators can grant or restrict access to individual features or hide the settings panel entirely.

 > Ready to get started?
-[Download Enterprise Home Screen](https://portal.motorolasolutions.com/Support/US-EN/Resolution?solutionId=100676&redirectForm=search&searchQuery=%3FsearchType%3Dsimple%26searchTerm%3Denterprise%20home%20screen)
+[Download Enterprise Home Screen 2.4](https://portal.motorolasolutions.com/Support/US-EN/Resolution?solutionId=100676&redirectForm=search&searchQuery=%3FsearchType%3Dsimple%26searchTerm%3Denterprise%20home%20screen)

 ## Supported Devices
 This version of Enterprise Home Screen has been approved for use with the Zebra Android devices listed below.